 Once families have completed the Shelter Program at Genesis, they can move on to our Transitional Housing Program at Annie’s House.
 Up to 18 families are able to live rent-free for 12 months in their own private apartments.
 Moms are required to work and save part of her income so that she will have the financial means to be truly self-sufficient.
 Here, they establish a home that is safe and loving, where mothers can bond and connect with their children, healing wounds that have been open for a long time.

 In addition to the many women and children in the Dallas area currently living with domestic violence, many of the women and children who have completed our residential program are in need of ongoing counseling services.
 In response to this community need, Genesis opened our Outreach Office to provide individual and group counseling, as well as play therapy for children.
-Our 14 Outreach Counselors see more than 1,000 women and children each year, totaling more than 10,000 counseling hours.
-The waiting list for these services is constant and currently stands at 200.
+Our 20 Outreach Counselors see more than 1,000 women and children each year, totaling more than 17,000 counseling hours.

 Outreach Counseling is composed of individual and group therapy, children’s play therapy, teen counseling, counseling for friends and families of domestic violence, and legal services.